 Scientific fields

-The Novo Nordisk Foundation Center for Vaccines and Immunity (NCVI's) scientific program is structured as an integrated research effort that connects four major thematic areas: Airway Immunity, Vaccine Platforms, Airway Delivery and Respiratory Pathogens.
+The Novo Nordisk Foundation Center for Vaccines and Immunity (NCVI's) scientific program is structured as an integrated research effort that connects four major thematic areas: Airway Immunity, Respiratory Pathogens, Vaccine Platforms and Airway Delivery.

 Within each area, NCVI has well-defined scientific and translational goals.
-These goals converge at the primary translational output: the development of innovative vaccines targeting our three priority respiratory pathogens.
+These goals converge at the primary translational output: the development of innovative vaccines targeting priority respiratory pathogens.

 1. Airway Immunity